-Current ongoing state non-attainment programs are important first steps to assess the merit of the Maryland petition and to provide a legal basis to pursue additional control measures on other state's sources.
+Current ongoing state non-attainment programs are important first steps to assess the merit of the OTC Recommendation and to provide a legal basis to pursue additional control measures on other state's sources.
 Even though EPA's current interstate transport modeling platforms, relied upon by both EPA and MOG, do not include the air quality benefits of these legally mandated controls, the results nevertheless show attainment throughout the OTC in 2023.
 The fact that these additional were not assessed in the EPA and MOG modeling results makes those results overly conservative.
 Before being able to make the case that additional control measures are needed to achieve attainment, it would be necessary to account for the legally mandated controls.
 Only through a full assessment of these legally mandated local emissions reductions can a full and complete picture of the status of air quality in the appropriate attainment year be obtained.

 The CAA addresses the affirmative obligations of the states to meet the deadlines for submittal and implementation of SIPs designed to specifically address their degree of nonattainment designation.
 Review of Section 172(c)(1) of the CAA provides that SIPs for nonattainment areas shall include "reasonably available control measures," including "reasonably available control technology" (RACT), for existing sources of emissions.
 CAA §182(a)(2)(A) requires that for Marginal Ozone nonattainment areas, states shall revise their SIPs to include RACT.
-CAA §182(b)(2)(A) requires that for Moderate Ozone nonattainment areas, states must revise their SIPs to include RACT for each category of VOC sources covered by a CTG document issued between November 15, 1990, and the dates of attainment.
+CAA §182(b)(2)(A) requires that for Moderate ozone nonattainment areas, states must revise their SIPs to include RACT for each category of VOC sources covered by a CTG document issued between November 15, 1990, and the dates of attainment.
 CAA §182(c) through (e) applies this requirement to States with ozone nonattainment areas classified as Serious, Severe and Extreme.

 The CAA also imposes the same requirement on States in ozone transport regions (OTR).
-Specifically, CAA §184(c)(b) provides that a state in the Ozone Transport Region (OTR) must revise its SIP to implement RACT with respect to all sources of VOCs in the state covered by a CTG issued before or after November 15, 1990.
-CAA §184(c)(a) establishes a single OTR comprised of Connecticut, Delaware, Maine, Maryland, Massachusetts, New Hampshire, New Jersey, New York, Pennsylvania, Rhode Island, Vermont and the Consolidated Metropolitan Statistical Area (CMSA) that includes the District of Columbia.
+Specifically, CAA §184(c)(b) provides that a state in the OTR must revise its SIP to implement RACT with respect to all sources of VOCs in the state covered by a CTG issued before or after November 15, 1990.

-In conclusion, it is essential that Maryland and the NYNA have an effective local nonattainment control program prior to seeking controls from the sources named in the Maryland petition.
+In conclusion, it is essential that the OTC have an effective local non-attainment control program prior to seeking additional controls from sources in an upwind state.